TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ### 7. Those with experience in the “new” cultural industries

+{{< accordion title="Have experience as a manager or core member of an R&D team that has helped with an IPO of a company in a cultural and creative industry overseen by the Ministry of Culture … in another country." suffix="1." bottomless="true" >}}
-{{< accordion title="Have experience as a manager or core member of an R&D team that has helped with an IPO of a company in a cultural and creative industry overseen by the Ministry of Culture (including visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content) in another country." suffix="1." bottomless="true" >}}
+**Have experience as a manager or core member of an R&D team that has helped with an IPO of a company in a cultural and creative industry overseen by the Ministry of Culture (including visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content) in another country.**

 Append all of the following:

 * News clippings or other supporting documentation concerning the IPO on a foreign exchange.